 The PROST processes were analyzed and documented i Flowcharts.
 Routines and system were described but most important was the PROST Wallhanging Descriptions of our own design.
 The document shows the Transactions existing in May 1984.
 For comparison, here is the equivalent Transaction Survey for 2004.

 PROST became extremely integrated with downstream applications.
-Nearly every application downstream tapped into PROST in order to use the data in the PROST databases.
+Nearly every application downstream tapped into PROST to use the data in the PROST databases.

-I wrote a paper in 1984 explaining my thoughts about the future of CAD and geometrics.
+I authored a paper in 1984 explaining my thoughts about the future of CAD and geometrics.

 PROST was still, in 2012, the common PDM application at most product companies within Volvo Construction Equipment and will probably not be entirely replaced for quite a while.
-It is still up and running in spring 2016.
-PROST has been enhanced and supplemented with new functions in more modern technique, but is still running under IMS on IBM mainframe computers.
+It was still up and running in spring 2016.
+PROST has been enhanced and supplemented with new functions in more modern technique but is still running under IMS on IBM mainframe computers.

 An immense strength to any industrial establishment!